djberg96/archive-tar-external/README.md

 * At least one compression program, e.g. gzip, bzip2, zip, etc.

 ## Known Issues

+### Solaris
 The tar program that comes with Solaris will not raise an error if you try to expand a file from an archive that does not contain that file.

+### OSX
+It appears that the BSD tar that ships on Mac does not implement the -u option properly, and will add a file to the archive even if the timestamp of the file hasn't changed.

 If you come across any other issues, please report them on the project page at https://github.com/djberg96/archive-tar-external.